abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 The polaris website says they're 'impossible to ignore'.
 Can confirm.

 Trike pilot isn’t breaking a golden arm.
 They’re disrupting hundreds of people over say 20 blocks for like 5 minutes each.
 Basically a papercut, but times a hundred.
 Noise hinders problem solving.
 Noise increases heart rate and causes heart disease with long-term exposure.
-I hate noise, and I'm a minority in that respect but a large one.

 The trike driver is stealing a statistical week of life or work; just not from any single person.

 Decentralizing the collection and categorization of crime reports won’t just amplify victims of serious crimes.
 It will also amplify the hundreds of small complaints against my trike driver by clustering them together, which enables collective action.

-The trike pilot is just a nuisance, but we’re also in the middle of a national debate on mask wearing in public.
+The tricycle is just a nuisance, but we’re also in the middle of a national debate on mask wearing in public.
 To the person who’s mask-less on a crowded subway car, who may or may not be vaccinated, who may or may not be sick anyway, who is certainly breaking the rules, everyone staring daggers at you now has a camera on their face.
 They've killed 1/1000 of a person, or 1/10000, not 1, but plausibly not 0.

-Flattening the long tail of tiny risks is essential state capacity for fighting an exponential threat and we are sucking at it.
+Flattening the long tail of tiny risks is essential state capacity for fighting an exponential threat and we're sucking at it.
-Decentralized safety is the right shape for this.
+Decentralized safety is the right shape peg for this hole.

 ## State capacity and its discontents